tensorflow/tensorflow/g3doc/LangRef.md

 }
 ```

+This can be further restricted using custom verifier, for example, disallowing
+references to values defined outside the region completely.

+### Control Flow

 Regions are Single-Entry-Multiple-Exit (SEME).
 It means that control can only
 flow into the first block of the region, but can flow out of the region at the
 end of any of the blocks it contains.
 (This behavior is similar to that of